silverbulletmd/silverbullet/website/Silver Bullet.md

 silverbullet <pages-path>
 ```

 By default, Silver Bullet will bind to port `3000`, to use a different port use the the `--port` flag.
-By default Silver Bullet is unauthenticated, to password-protect it, specify a password with the `--password` flag.
+By default Silver Bullet is unauthenticated, to password-protect it, specify a username and password with the `--user` flag (e.g. `--user pete:1234`).

 Once downloaded and booted, Silver Bullet will print out a URL to open SB in your browser (by default this will be http://localhost:3000 ).